packetio-network/Debugging/README.md

-# Network Stack Debugging - Unveiling the Mysteries of Network Issues
+# Debugging - Unveiling the Mysteries of Network Issues
 Network stack debugging is a crucial aspect of troubleshooting and resolving network-related issues.
 It involves identifying and resolving problems that arise within the network stack, which is responsible for processing and forwarding network packets.
 Let's explore how different implementation approaches aid in network stack debugging:

 ## Kernel Network Stack